Chart Color Schemes

 Port Douglas was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Port Douglas has a higher cultural diversity than most local markets, with 14.0% of its population speaking a language other than English at home and 34.2% born overseas.
-Christianity is the dominant religion in Port Douglas, comprising 39.3% of its population.
-Judaism, however, is overrepresented compared to the rest of Queensland, making up 0.3% of Port Douglas's population versus 0.2%.
+Port Douglas had a higher cultural diversity compared to most local areas, with 14.0% speaking a language other than English at home and 34.2% born overseas.
+Christianity was the predominant religion in Port Douglas, comprising 39.3%.
+Judaism, however, showed an overrepresentation of 0.3%, compared to 0.2% regionally.

 Frequently Asked Questions - Diversity